-Verticals Products Molded Industrial Packaging Blow-moulded and injection-moulded articles, such as containers, bottles, jars carboy, full open top drums from 100 ml to 250 litres and injection molded pails from 500 grams to 20 kgs.
-Hospital Furniture Parts Hospital bed parts, hospital bed accessories, side trolleys, overbed tables, and spine boards, among others Others Plastic parts of chairs used in school, bus and sports stadiums, medical devices, such as pregnancy kits, malaria kit, HIV kit, inhalers and automotive components
+Verticals Products Molded Industrial Packaging Blow-molded and injection-molded items, such as containers, bottles, jars carboy, top-open drums from 100 ml to 250 litres, and injection-molded pails from 500 grams to 20 kgs Hospital Furniture Parts Hospital-bed parts, hospital-bed accessories, side-trolleys, overbed tables, and spine boards, among others Others Plastic Parts of sturdy and well-built chairs, tables, and storage solutions and medical devices like pregnancy kits, malaria kits, HIV kits, and inhalers etc.

-MOLDED INDUSTRIAL PACKAGING:
+MOLDED INDUSTRIAL PACKAGING

-Mitsu Chem Plast offers a wide range of molded industrial packaging products customised to cater to the unique needs of its clients.
-The Company creates packaging solutions by molding top-quality materials, including plastics and composites, into various sizes and shapes that are suitable for industrial use.
-Its product portfolio comprises blow molding products like drums (wide mouth, narrow mouth, open top), bottles, jars (ranging from 100 ml to 250 litres), jerry cans, and barrels.
-It also includes injection molded products, such as caps, lids, closures, handles, , measuring cups and pails from 500 grams to 20 kgs.
+Mitsu Chem Plast offers an extensive range of Molded industrial packaging products tailored to meet the unique requirements of its clients.
+The Company crafts packaging solutions by Molding top-quality materials, including plastics and composites, into various sizes and shapes suitable for industrial use.

+Its diverse product portfolio includes blow-molded products like drums (wide-mouth, narrow-mouth and open-top), bottles, jars (ranging from 100 ml to 250 litres), jerry cans, pet containers (revolutionary eco-friendly PET containers) and barrels.
+Additionally, the Company manufactures injection molded products such as caps, lids, closures, handles, measuring cups, and pails ranging from 500 grams to 20 kgs.
+All its products are designed to meet diverse industrial packaging needs, and ensure reliability and durability in storage and transportation.

-HOSPITAL FURNITURE PARTS:
+HOSPITAL FURNITURE PARTS

-Mitsu Chem Plast is a manufacturer and supplier of hospital furniture parts, known for their high-quality and durability.
-The Company's wide product spectrum includes bed side locker parts, spine boards, CPR boards, bed head panels, footboards, side rails, and IV stands, all among others.
-All of these products are made from robust materials, such as ABS plastic and stainless steel.
-These products known for their reliability, safety, and ergonomic design, are popular choices for healthcare facilities due to their ease of installation and maintenance.
+Mitsu Chem Plast is a trusted manufacturer and supplier of furniture parts for hospitals, and is well-renowned for the superior quality and durability.
+The Company offers a wide range of products, including bedside-locker parts, spine boards, CPR boards, bed-head panels, footboards, side-rails, and IV stands, all among others.

+Notably, all these products are made using robust materials such as ABS plastic and stainless steel.
+This ensures that they deliver a long-lasting and resilient performance.
+Furthermore, the products are renowned for their safety, reliability, and ergonomic design, and are favoured by healthcare facilities for their ease of installation and maintenance.
+On the whole, Mitsu Chem Plast's hospital furniture parts provide healthcare sector with dependable solutions that enhance patient care and comfort.

-OTHERS:
+OTHERS

-Mitsu Chem Plast specialises in manufacturing plastic parts to meet the polymer-based product needs of various industries, such as the automobile and infrastructure sectors.
-These plastic parts are used in various areas, including school chairs, bus seating, sports stadium seating, and medical devices, such as pregnancy kits, malaria kits, HIV kits, and inhalers.
-In addition, the Company also produces automotive components.
+Mitsu Chem Plast specialises in manufacturing plastic parts to meet the polymer-based product needs of various industries, such as the infrastructure and medical sectors.
+These parts are applied for manufacturing a variety of items, ranging from school chairs and bus seats to stadium seats.
+Also includes, tables, and storage solutions and medical devices such as pregnancy kits, malaria kits, HIV kits, and inhalers.

-Products Revenue (in lakhs) %
+Products Revenue (₹ in Lakhs) %

-Molded Industrial Packaging 26,135.57 84.59%
+Molded Industrial Packaging 26,674.42 85.70

-Hospital Furniture Parts 2,700.77 8.74%
+Hospital Furniture Parts 3,004.58 9.65

-Others 2,061.11 6.67%
+Others 1,445.99 4.65